Sarah Polley: Personal life

-In 2007, Polley discovered that her father, Michael Polley, who had raised her, was not her biological father.
-The story of her mother's affair and her biological father Harry Gulkin, producer of the film Lies My Father Told Me (1975), was chronicled in Polley's film Stories We Tell (2012).
+In 2007, Polley discovered the man who raised her, Michael Polley, was not her biological father.
+The story of her mother's affair with her biological father, producer Harry Gulkin, was chronicled in her 2012 film, Stories We Tell.

-On September 10, 2003, Polley married Canadian film editor David Wharnsby, her boyfriend of seven years.
-They divorced five years later, in 2008.
+On September 10, 2003, Polley married Canadian film editor David Wharnsby.
+They divorced in 2008.
+On August 23, 2011, she married David Sandomierski.
+They have three children.

-On August 23, 2011, Polley married David Sandomierski, who at the time was working on his SJD degree (equivalent to a PhD in law) at the University of Toronto, which he would complete six years later, in 2017.
-They have three children together.

-In 2022, Polley said that she had been sexually assaulted by then Moxy Früvous singer Jian Ghomeshi while on a date when she was 16 and he was 28.
-She was dissuaded by family and friends from coming forward with her experiences, but ultimately chose to do so in her autobiographical essay collection Run Towards the Danger.
+In her 2022 autobiographical essay collection, Run Towards the Danger, Polley said she was sexually assaulted by Moxy Früvous singer Jian Ghomeshi on a 1995 date, while she was 16 and he was 28.
+Family and friends dissuaded her from coming forward.